 Blog

 What is Succession Planning?
-Here Are 9 Tips To Develop A Strategy
+9 Tips To Develop A Strategy

 What is Succession Planning?

-Succession planning is most commonly used for top positions in a company, like CEO, president, and director of the board (if your company has one).
-Insight Global, for example, has a branch specifically focused on executive search.
-But succession planning is useful for any position within a company, especially a position that has been manned by an employee for a lengthy period of time.
-It’s also good to have because you will often promote employees from within, and you need a plan to replace that employee, as well.
+Succession planning is most commonly used for leading positions in a company like managers, directors, VPs, CEO, president, and director of the board (if your company has one).
+But succession planning is useful for any role, especially one that has been staffed by an employee for a lengthy period of time or has a direct impact on the success of your company.

 Why is Succession Planning Important?